usubalang/usuba/experimentations/add/Readme.md

 ### parallel packed addition

 The `packed_parallel` version does 3 independent addition per loop, and therefore has a maximum theoretical throughput of 0.33.
-However, it takes about 1.3 cycles/loop iteration.
-This doesn't might be the overhead of the loop itself, but I'm not sure because Clang unrolls it 5 times...
-Forcing more unrolling doesn't change performances... llvm-mca predicts 1.3 cycles/iteration, but for the wrong reasons I think (it doesn't see the unrolling)... to investiguate.
+This is what we get; as expected.
+Can't get any better.

+**Fun fact**: at some point I force some unrolling by Clang (I don't remember why but my performances were not as expected, and I thought more unrolling would help).
+Turns out it harms performances.
+TODO: add more explanations.

 ### bitslice addition